Baker University College of Arts & Sciences

 - To complete a bachelor’s degree, you must complete 132 semester hours with a grade point average of at least 2.0 (C).

 - Student Academic Success provides individual tutoring in all subjects, including help with writing papers.
 The services are free and are available to all students.

 - The Health and Counseling Center assists you with any physical, mental or emotional health issues.

 - The Office of Multicultural Affairs serves as a resource for students of diverse backgrounds.

 - Career Services guides you in your search for an internship, graduate school or career.

 Admission Requirements for International Students

 Admission to the University is based on your grade point average and the type of courses you took in high school.
-Baker University will attempt to internally evaluate all submitted international credentials and thus encourages submission of materials directly to the Office of Admission.
+Baker University will attempt to internally evaluate all submitted international credentials and thus encourages submission of materials directly to the Office of Admissions.
 In some cases, Baker may require that the international credentials be sent for an evaluation to Educational Credential Evaluators.

 Minimum TOEFL Score

 - 195 on the computer-based test